softquantus/research/genomaHhibridpipeline.md

 ## 1  Data simulation and preprocessing

-The `load_genomic_data()` routine generates 1 000 synthetic genotype profiles coded as 0/1/2 (AA ∕ Aa ∕ aa)—a standard ordinal encoding used in GWAS pipelines to capture allele dosage citeturn1search0.
+The `load_genomic_data()` routine generates 1 000 synthetic genotype profiles coded as 0/1/2 (AA ∕ Aa ∕ aa)—a standard ordinal encoding used in GWAS pipelines to capture allele dosage.
-PCA reduces the 100 SNP columns to four principal components, mirroring how real biobanks tame *p ≫ n* data while preserving population structure citeturn0search5.
+PCA reduces the 100 SNP columns to four principal components, mirroring how real biobanks tame *p ≫ n* data while preserving population structure.
-The five simulated populations (EUR, EAS, SAS, AMR, AFR) reflect the ancestry groups routinely analysed in modern consortia such as “All of Us” citeturn0search10.
+The five simulated populations (EUR, EAS, SAS, AMR, AFR) reflect the ancestry groups routinely analysed in modern consortia such as “All of Us”.

 ### Why this matters
 SNP matrices easily reach millions of columns; showing PCA→qubits bridges the dimensionality mismatch between genomics and today’s 4-–8-qubit NISQ devices.
-Research from 2024 confirms that hybrid QML can classify real genomic data after aggressive feature mapping citeturn0search2.
+Research from 2024 confirms that hybrid QML can classify real genomic data after aggressive feature mapping.

 ---

 ## 2  Hybrid resource manager and scheduler

 ### 2.1 Resource allocation
-`HybridResourceManager` tracks four virtual QPUs, one GPU, and one CPU, exposing `allocate_resource()` and `release_resource()` under a thread lock—textbook *producer–consumer with critical sections* citeturn0search4.
+`HybridResourceManager` tracks four virtual QPUs, one GPU, and one CPU, exposing `allocate_resource()` and `release_resource()` under a thread lock—textbook *producer–consumer with critical sections*.

 ### 2.2 Task queue with retries
 `HybridScheduler` spawns four daemon threads, each pulling `(task, args, type)` tuples off a `queue.Queue`.
-If no QPU is free, the worker backs off 0.5 s and retries up to three times; failures are counted in `failed_tasks`, emulating fault-tolerant schedulers used in Trino, Braket Direct, and academic QPU schedulers citeturn0search8turn0search9turn0search3.
+If no QPU is free, the worker backs off 0.5 s and retries up to three times; failures are counted in `failed_tasks`, emulating fault-tolerant schedulers used in Trino, Braket Direct, and academic QPU schedulers.

 ### 2.3 Why it’s new
 Most QML demos assume *one* device; by orchestrating a *pool* of quantum and classical processors, the code sketches the very resource manager data centres will need when QPUs become just another accelerator.